 ⏲️How to Make Chamoy Sauce

 I wasn't kidding you can make chamoy from scratch without doing any cooking.
-It's cheater chamoy sauce!
+It's a copycat chamoy sauce!

 Step 1- Blend